mulhearn/pacman/docs/README.txt

 propogate these updates into the project.
 You'll need to move the pacman directory elsewhere, e.g.:

-$mv pacman pacman.old
+$mv pacman-fw pacman-fw.old

 And then proceed as above with the recreate_xpr.tcl

+You can then manually merge any of your local changes from pacman-fw.old into the reconstituted new project at pacman-fw.
+Another approach is to merge the changes at the project TCL level (see below).
+Note that changes to source files are version controlled like ordinary source files.

 -----------------------------------------------------------------------
 6) Update the TCL project file after making changes to the Xilinx project